johnjohndoe/TypedPreferences/README.md

 </dependency>
 ```

-For anything else, go to [Maven Centeral][maven-central] - or just build the library yourself.
+For anything else, go to [Maven Central][maven-central] - or just build the library yourself.

 ## Tests